jhu-library-applications/subject-remediation/README.md

 The columns are the oldKey, newKey, oldValue, and newValue.
 Some subjects will have a newKey of dc.subject.fast This script will also produce a spreadsheet called errors_BatchA.csv; it contains subjects that did not meet the criteria for entry into subjectsCombined_BatchA.csv.
 Review this spreadsheet and fix errors in the original inputs until you can run the reformatCSVFromFASTSearches.py and have no entries in errors_BatchA.csv

+## splitSubjectsByCategory.py

+This script splits up subjects categorized as a list of subjects.
+It splits up by commas or by newline/tab.
+For each individual subject from a list of subjects, it creates a row in a new CSV called 'listSubjectsToCheckAgainstFASTAndMESH_BatchA.csv'.
+For uncategorized subjects or subjects with periods, it adds them to a new CSV called 'subjectsToCheckAgainstFASTAndMESH_BatchA.csv.'
+Periods are removed before being added to the CSV if they were categorized as 'remove.'

 ## splitValuesByObjectType.py

 SplitValuesByObjectType.py on subjectsCombined_BatchA.csv to split the subjects into two categories/spreadsheets:
   * replacing a subject with a single subject (subjectsToUpload_BatchA.csv)
-  * replacing a subject with multiple subjects (subjectsToSplitAndUpload_BatchA.csv
+  * replacing a subject with multiple subjects (subjectsToSplitAndUpload_BatchA.csv)